NunoMBatista/Neutral-Atom-QGARS/README.md

 ### Data Encoding Schemes

-Currently, we use local detuning encoding where the autoencoder's output is mapped to the $\alpha_j$ coefficients that modulate the local detuning term.
-This encoding scheme allows us to imprint input data patterns onto the quantum system's energy landscape.
+In the current implementation, the features are directly mapped to the detuning values $\Delta_j(t)$ for each atom.
+This encoding scheme allows the input data to modulate the energy landscape of the quantum system, influencing its dynamics.

+The detuning values are scaled to a specified range ($[-detuning_{\text{max}}, detuning_{\text{max}}]$) to ensure compatibility with the quantum hardware.
+This scaling is performed using the spectral range of the encoded features, ensuring that the input data is appropriately normalized.

 Future extensions of this work will explore additional encoding schemes: